ROTAPRO™ Rotational Atherectomy System

 • Never advance the rotating burr to the point of contact with the guidewire spring tip.
 Such contact could result in distal detachment and embolization of the tip.

 • If the ROTAPRO Advancer stops and the red STALL indicator on the console illuminates, retract the burr and immediately discontinue treatment.
+Check the advancer for proper connection to the console.
+If the connections are correct, use fluoroscopy to analyze the situation.
 Never force the system when rotational or translational resistance is encountered, as guidewire or vessel damage (such as perforation) may occur.

-• Always advance the rotating burr by using the advancer knob.
+• Never advance the rotating burr by advancing the sheath.
+Guidewire buckling may occur and perforation or vascular trauma may result.
+Always advance the rotating burr by using the advancer knob.

 • If resistance is encountered, retract the burr and stop treatment immediately.
+Use fluoroscopy to analyze the situation.
 Never force the ROTAPRO™ Advancer when rotational or translational resistance occurs, as vessel perforation, vessel trauma or embolism due to burr detachment or fractured wire may occur and in rare instances may result in surgical intervention and death.

 • The use of ROTAPRO for in-stent restenosis might lead to damage of stent components and/or ROTAPRO System, which may lead to patient injury.

 • Do not attempt to treat lesion while the ROTAPRO System is in Dynaglide™ mode.
 Always keep the burr advancing or retracting while it is rotating.
+Maintaining the burr in one location while it is rotating may lead to excessive tissue removal or entrapment to the ROTAPRO System.
 It is best to advance and retract the burr no more than 3 cm at a time in a smooth pecking motion, being careful to engage the lesion only minimally when resistance is met.
 Short individual runs of less than 30 seconds are recommended with total rotational procedure time not to exceed five minutes.

 PRECAUTIONS